RuanCosta-Jitterbit/webappsnap/README.md

 #### main.js

-The core of `main.js` loops through the dashboards file, processing each dashboard entry, and looping through its operations and steps.
+The core of `main.js` loops through the pages file, processing each page entry, and looping through its operations and steps.

 #### util.js